pmaillot/X32-Behringer/README.md

     play on:      starts playing
     # typed line: during recording, records the typed line as a user tag
 ```
+### X32Reaper ###
+X32 <-> REAPER controls.

+The main idea is to use the X32 as a playback unit and a control surface to REAPER.
+Digital audio is stored and managed on a computer via REAPER.
+REAPER controls translate to the X32 and vice-verse, changes made at the X32 deck are reflected in REAPER.
+An OSC config file and a daemon program enable Reaper actions to be reflected on the X32.
+Simultaneously, the daemon program listens to the X32 and translates X32 actions and changes to REAPER changes on the computer.

+The source code proposed here is for the Liux or command-line version, which takes the sams resource file to setup the different options used by the program.
+My website conains executables for different versions including GUI based ones.
+Do read the documentation that comes with program, read REAPER documentation on setting up a control surface, this can / will be useful.
+Cut&paste the OSC config file provided in the X32Reaper documentation to install your config file.
+Be careful in selecting and matching ports and IP addresses, and you'll be just fine.

 ### X32DeskSave  / X32DeskRestore ###